yubbie/gmover/README.md

 Google Admin-SDK Groups Migration API developer page, and the examples of the mailbox python module.

+The gluing and tweaking is by Ron Jarrell, Manager for Ecommunications Services at Virgina Tech.
+You can contact him at jarrell@vt.edu.
+If this helps you, feel free to drop a line, or send a postcard :)

 Creates a Google Admin-SDK Groups Migration API service object and inserts all mail in an mbox into a group.